opensafely/documentation/docs/repositories.md

 ## Repository access

+A public GitHub repository is visible by anyone on the internet.
+However, only specified people will have the ability to make changes to it.

-During the development stage of a project, a repository is typically private, so that only core OpenSAFELY members and project-specific collaborators will have access.
-See the [permissions page](jobs-site.md#permissions) for more details.
+During the development stage of a project, a repository may be kept private, so that only core OpenSAFELY members and project-specific collaborators will be able to view it.
+See the [permissions page](permissions.md) for more details.

-Once a project is complete, or retired, the repository will be made public.
+A repository will be made public 12 months after the code is first run against an OpenSAFELY database.
+You can request that a private repository is made public at any time by contacting [tech support](how-to-get-help.md).

 !!! warning
     You should _never_ commit files or content that should not be made public to the repository.
 All committed files, whether on the `main` branch or on development branches, will remain in the git history of the repository even after they have been deleted.
 These might include for example patient- or commercially-sensitive data from other sources, internal institutional documentation or forms, and incomplete manuscript drafts.